kosuri-indu/Taska/README.md

 # Taska : The Task Manager 📝

 From prioritizing daily to-do lists to keeping track of long-term goals, staying organized with your tasks can greatly enhance your efficiency and effectiveness.
 Taska offers a simple yet powerful solution which allows you to quickly jot down tasks as they come to mind, ensuring that nothing slips through the cracks.
-Whether you're tackling personal errands, work assignments, or collaborative projects, Taska empowers you to stay on top of your tasks and achieve your goals with ease.

 ## Why Taska?